Internationally renowned great authors and literary works

 Shakespeare created a lot of new words and phrases that are used in English:

-Some of the words created by Shakespeare:
+- Some of the words created by Shakespeare:

-Some of the phrases that are created by Shakespeare:
+- Some of the phrases that are created by Shakespeare:

-Green-eyed-monster, which comes from The Merchant of Venice and it means Jealousy.
+- Green-eyed-monster, which comes from The Merchant of Venice and it means Jealousy.

-Fair play this phrase was used in several of his plays.
+- Fair play this phrase was used in several of his plays.
 It means respect for the rules or equal treatment of all concerned.

-Be-all and end-all phrase was used in Macbeth.
+- Be-all and end-all phrase was used in Macbeth.
 It refers to someone or something that is most desired and the best.

 Symbolic references of the great literary works in the English language

-King James Bibleis a source of around 257 idioms in the English language:
+- King James Bible is a source of around 257 idioms in the English language:

-Feet of clay phrase refers to somebody’s weakness.
+- Feet of clay phrase refers to somebody’s weakness.

-Reap the whirlwind means that every action has its consequences.
+- Reap the whirlwind means that every action has its consequences.

-George Orwell’s works often described regimes that are controlling every aspect of peoples lives.
+- George Orwell’s works often described regimes that are controlling every aspect of peoples lives.
 It led to the creation of adjective Orwellian which describes regimes, situations, etc. that are dangerous to freedom of somebody or whole society.
 It is also used to describe works in Orwell’s style.
 From Orwell’s works comes also the popular statement from his book 1984 “Big Brother is watching you” which refers to totalitarian propaganda where the nation is like a family with the leader being a guardian of it.
 Another popular statement from G. Orwell that is still present in the culture is “all animals are equal but some are more equal than others” which comes from Animal Farm.

-The Books4Languages is a collaborative projects, with people from all over the world bringing their skills and interests to join in the compilation and dissemination of knowledge to everyone, everywhere.
+Open TextBooks are collaborative projects, with people from all over the world bringing their skills and interests to join in the compilation and dissemination of knowledge to everyone and everywhere.